lacojim/FreeFactoryQT/docs/Building_FFMpeg_for_Fedora.md

-**To build your own version of FFMpeg on Fedora Linux that is very feature rich you may follow these instructions:**
+# To build your own version of FFMpeg on Fedora Linux from sourcecode that is very feature rich, just follow these instructions:

-***Important:*** You may not distribute your own binary builds of FFMpeg.
-This is why these instructions are here.
+## ***Important:*** You may not distribute your own non-free binary builds of FFMpeg.

 First, you will need to download the sourcecode for the latest FFMpeg.